ugotapi/soundboardpi/README.md

 After setup you can set it up for remote access, just web browse to the page and click a button for sounds.

-Pi5 8GB with Sound BlasterX G1 usb attached to speaker via 3.5mm audio cable.
+Pi5 8GB with Sound BlasterX G1 usb attached to speaker via 3.5mm audio cable:
 ![unnamed](https://github.com/ugotapi/soundboardpi/assets/14945441/e0c007c8-563a-48b0-82f5-0df7e4088ab2)